israellevin/marmalade/README.md

 TODO: We don't have quota's set on the Firecracker configuration, nor do we have permissions set on Redis yet - should add ACLs to allow each generator to write to its own namespace in the state, and read from the entire state.

-The root filesystem of the Firecracker microVM is based on the [minimal Alpine linux docker image](https://hub.docker.com/_/alpine/), with a local init script that sets up the network and requests a tgz file on port `2468` from its host.
-Once a tgz file is received, the init script extracts it to a tmpfs and runs the first executable file in the directory.
+The root filesystem of the Firecracker microVM is based on the [minimal Alpine linux docker image](https://hub.docker.com/_/alpine/), with a local init script that sets up the network and requests a redis config file on port `1234` and a tgz file on port `2468` from its host.
+Once a tgz file is received, the init script extracts it to a tmpfs and runs the first executable file in the directory, with a `redis.conf` file inside it, containing the user and the password.
 The generator runs as root on the virtual machine, and the only external access it has is to the Redis port on the host machine.

 TODO: We should probably move to Firecracker snapshots of the machine to save some overhead, instead of booting a new machine every time.